Inquiries regarding commercial or residential please reach out to email@example.com

 Roughly 30,000 square feet, this building is to be fully restored in 2019 and 2020.
 The building will be returned to its 1870-1880's look as closely as can be today. it will have ground floor retail space,second floor office space, and third floor entertainment space.
 We are discussing lease with various groups for all levels.
 Please contact us soon if you want o be a part of Sandusky history before the space is all gone.

-The Cooke Building will truly be the Belle of Sandusky once again.
-For a look inside the Cooke Building as it stands, see this recent article by the Sandusky Register.
+The Cooke Building will be renamed The Hogrefe Building and will truly be the Belle of Sandusky once again.
+For a look inside the former Cooke Building as it stood, see this recent article by the Sandusky Register.

 Head Architect: Jeff Foster Payto Architects